python/devguide/developer-workflow/communication-channels.rst

    Discussion in :guilabel:`Core Development` is focused on issues related to Python's own development, such as how to handle a specific issue, a PEP, etc.

-   - Ideas about new functionality should **not** start here and instead should be discussed in `Ideas`_.
+   - Ideas about new functionality should **not** start here, and instead should be discussed in `Ideas`_.
    - Technical support questions should also not be asked here and instead should go to the python-list_ or python-help_ mailing lists, or the